 - Teaching the dog how to make use of his natural talent.

-- Developing a dog that can be useful in basic handling.
+- Developing a dog that can be useful in basic livestock handling.

-- Training a clean approach to the stock.
+- Training the correct approach to the stock.

 - Training the dog how to drive a herd.